History of National Pit Bull Awareness Day

 Adopt a pit bull

 Perhaps one of the most impactful actions you could take would be to give a home to a pit bull in need.
 They’re smart and strong dogs, so training is essential, but once you’ve done this, they are among the most obedient and loving breeds in the country.

 Whether you’re attending an adopt-a-thon, visiting a local shelter, donating food and supplies, or any other officially sponsored event, make sure you share it on social media with the hashtag #NationalPitBullAwarenessDay.
 Find out if anyone else around you is also celebrating, and meet up to help get the positive word out about these loving animals.

 Why We Love National Pit Bull Awareness Day

-A. It tells the truth
+It tells the truth

-By expanding education and advocacy, the event hopes save the lives of countless pit bulls by negating the fear and bias spread by the media.
+By expanding education and advocacy, the event hopes to save the lives of countless pit bulls by negating the fear and bias spread by the media.
 It also hopes to eliminate quick governmental reactions, such as breed bans.
 In doing so, it’s expected that fewer people will give up their pits for adoption, more will bring pit bulls home, and a positive cycle will be created.

-B. It opens the door for conversation
+It opens the door for conversation

-For pit bull advocates, October 27 is a day to start a conversation about their beloved animal, sharing facts and figures most people don’t know.
+For pit bull advocates, this is a day to start a conversation about their beloved animal, sharing facts and figures most people don’t know.
 For example, some tests conducted by the The American Temperament Test Society have shown that pit bulls actually have a temperament pass rate of 82.3 percent, making it among the top five most stable breeds of the country.